-Currently, I am a researcher at the National Center for Monitoring and Early Warning of Natural Disasters (CEMADEN) in Brazil.
-I am a Professor at the Post-grad programme on Remote Sensing at INPE (Brazil) and a Collaborator Professor of the MSc course in Ecology and Natural Resources Management at the Federal University of Acre (Brazil).
+Currently, I am a researcher at the National Center for Monitoring and Early Warning of Natural Disasters (CEMADEN) in Brazil and I am a Professor in the Post-grad program on Remote Sensing at the National Institute for Space Research (INPE, Brazil), and I co-lead the Tropical Ecosystems and Environmental Science Group (TREES) at INPE.

 In my free time, I am usually in my forest garden; I love all sports, specially five-a-side football, capoeira, and water polo.